gabesargeant/blog/gabrielsargeant/content/posts/thisSite.md

 Im not expecting any branches ever.
 I'm also not sure what I'd do with a Pull Request if I were to ever get one.
 Probably for spelling I'm sure :/

 The git ignore was easy, I've opted to just store the essentials content.
 Some folk suggest tracking the Hugo /public/ folders in git to always have a rollback for the site.
-I personally don't like the cruft.
+I personally don't like the cruft of that and this blog isn't mission critical so i can handle an outage.

 **The deployment pipeline I'm thinking about**